Application and Admission

 Admission application procedure

-1. Complete and submit the online admission form with the $50 application fee (non-refundable), also payable online.
+1. Complete and submit the online application with the $50 application fee (non-refundable), also payable online.

-3. Secure two letters of recommendation: one from a qualified individual from your most recent academic program and one from your work supervisor; alternatively, two academic references are acceptable.
-Applicants must provide titles, correct e-mail addresses, and telephone numbers for all references.
+3. Secure two letters of academic recommendation: preferably one from a natural science professor from your most recent academic program; alternatively, one from a work supervisor is acceptable.
+Applicants must provide titles, correct email addresses, and telephone numbers for all references.
+Applicants are responsible for requesting recommendation letters.
 Letters can be sent electronically to .

 5. Submit a brief essay on why you wish to enroll in EMU’s MA in Biomedicine program, and what impact you believe the program will have on your career.
 Information regarding relevant volunteer or research work experiences in the health care field by the applicant can be included in the optional “other” essay section.